 During the civil rights era, the upper room of Dooky Chase’s was the spot where movement leaders held their planning meetings over a plate of her food.
 Ray Charles immortalized the restaurant in his song “Early in the Morning,” and Disney used Chase’s story as the inspiration for its first black princess, Tiana, in The Princess and the Frog.
 When Beyoncé filmed her iconic visual album, Lemonade, in the city, she featured Chase sitting in front of gold curtains on a plush chair fit for the Queen of Creole Cuisine.

-According to the Advocate, Dr. Norman Francis, the former president of Xavier University, was the first black student to enter Loyola University Law School.
-He remembered the world-class hospitality the Chase family restaurant offered when other places of business remained cold and uninviting:
+According to the Gambit, Dr. Norman Francis, the former president of Xavier University, was the first black student to enter Loyola University Law School.
+In a 2012 interview, he remembered the world-class hospitality the Chase family restaurant offered when other places of business remained cold and uninviting:

-“There was the pain of not being able to walk through the front door of a restaurant or a hotel, which was of course insulting to the human persona,” Francis said in a 2012 interview.
+“There was the pain of not being able to walk through the front door of a restaurant or a hotel, which was of course insulting to the human persona,” he says.
 “But Leah kept the bright light on for all of us.
 When you couldn’t go to some places, you could always go to Dooky Chase — and the food would be better there anyway.”

 After the announcement of Chase’s passing, the social media outpouring of remembrance, and words of condolence for the family was immediate.

-“Food builds big bridges,” Chase said in a 2018 interview with the Advocate.
+“Food builds big bridges,” Chase said last year, according to NOLA.com.
 “If you can eat with someone, you can learn from them, and when you learn from someone, you can make big changes.
 We changed the course of America in this restaurant over bowls of gumbo.
 We can talk to each other and relate to each other when we eat together.”

 “Nobody has a guarantee upon anything, Chase told The Glow up last year.
 “You just live from day to day and live enjoying life, and always doing something for other people.”